Guild Hall of East Hampton: Hamptons Film Festival

-Education and community
+William P. Raynor Artist-in-Residence

+The Guild Hall William P. Raynor Artist-in-Residence program offers artist collectives the time and space to research, experiment and develop new ideas and projects.
+Artists are provided with creative mentorships, administrative support, a commissioning fee, living space and a purpose built studio.
+Over the years many artists who have participated in the program have gone on to stage their works at renowned artistic institutions in New York City, including New York City Center, Lincoln Center and BAM.
+Highlighting Guild Hall as an incubator for new works.

+Education, Community and Public Engagement

 Academy of the Arts

 Past recipients of the Academy of the Arts award have included the actor Lauren Bacall, playwright Joe Pintauro, the artist Paul Davis, and the author John Irving.
 Susan Stroman is the current Academy of the Arts president, after taking over from artist Eric Fischl in 2025.
 The academy supports and mentors emerging artists through initiatives such as the Artist-in-Residence (AIR) program, which aims to sustain the Hamptons’ legacy as an arts colony.
 Recent programs have expanded to include cross-disciplinary residencies and public presentations by artists in the fields of visual art, performance, and literature.

 Hamptons Institute

 The Hamptons Institute, originally formed in 2010 by board chairman Melville "Mickey" Straus, was revived by actor Alec Baldwin and institute director Tracy Marshall in 2016 to present a range of intellectual and professional perspectives on challenging issues and to engage in thoughtful debate and deliberation on subjects ranging from economics and business to politics and public policy, and from arts and culture to the role of the media.
 Panel discussions in recent years have featured panelists Amy Goodman, Nicholas Lemann, Bob Garfield, Jonathan Alter, Sen. Kirsten Gillibrand, Dr. Paul Farmer, Elizabeth Warren, Van Jones, Ken Auletta, Katie Couric, John Podhoretz, and Monica Crowley.
-The program has continued under the leadership of Marshall, with recent events focusing on climate change, global health, and the future of journalism.
+The program returned in 2025 under the leadership of Executive Director Andrea Grover in partnership with The Common Good, Ellen Chesler, and Patricia Duff, with recent events focusing on climate change, global health, the future of journalism, political activism, the economy, and America in the world as we celebrate the 250th with Secretary Hillary Rodham Clinton.